Facebook suspends pre-installation of WhatsApp, Instagram apps on Huawei phones | TODAY.NG

 Smartphone vendors often enter business deals to pre-install popular apps such as Facebook, including Twitter and Booking.com also come pre-installed on Huawei phones in many markets.

-Twitter Inc declined to comment and Booking Holdings did not respond to a request on the matter.
+Twitter declined to comment and Booking Holdings did not respond to a request on the matter.

 The Facebook ban, by contrast, applies to any Huawei phone that has not yet left the factory, according to a person familiar with the matter.